-New Year, New Space - one month ago
+New Year, New Space - 2 months ago

 When I first started writing novels, I managed to write at home.
 It was at the very beginning of the internet, and distractions were few and far between.
 No-one really knew what to do with the internet, and I managed to while away the days in my tiny home office, writing my books.
 Then technology […]